Louisiana Nurse Aide Registry

 Certification renewal for Louisiana nurse aides

-Nurse aides’ certifications are renewed automatically at midnight on the expiration date if required work history has been submitted to the Louisiana Nurse Aide Registry.
+Nurse aides’ certifications are renewed automatically at midnight on the expiration date if required work history has been submitted to the CNA registry in Louisiana.
 The status of a nurse aide will change to “not certified” if the required work history is not reported to the registry.
 Therefore, if a nurse aide has performed the work and the status shows “not certified”, the nurse aide must contact the employer and ask to submit verification to the registry.

 Reinstatement of a lapsed CNA Certificate